Links for Palaeobotanists

 North American Diatom Symposium (NADS).
 Being held on 23-27 September 2009 at the Iowa Lakeside Laboratory in northwest Iowa.
 The North American Diatom Symposium is held every two years at field stations throughout North America and is the premier venue for all aspects of diatom research.

-Matthew Olney, University College, London: An insight into micropalaeontology.
+Matthew Olney, Micropalaeontology Unit, University College, London (now at Northern Illinois University, U.S.A.): An insight into micropalaeontology.
 The purpose of this site is to provide an introduction to the subject of micropalaeontology based on microfossil images.
-Go to: Diatoms.
+Use the dark blue text to navigate around the site.
+Go to:

 Florentin Paris and Danièle Bernard, Géosciences, Université de Rennes I, France: Chitinozoans - List of species.
 Alphabetic list of chitinozoan species (sub-species and "varieties") described up to now.